The Mergers & Acquisitions Review: Japan

 i Significant recent statutory amendments and proposals

-First, while cash-out mergers have been legally possible in Japan, this transaction type requires numerous technical procedures, including special approval at a general shareholders' meeting and court procedures, for such a merger to be effective.
-The Companies Act was amended relatively recently so that a shareholder holding 90 per cent or more of the target company can force the other shareholders to sell their shares in the target to the acquirer with the approval of the target's board of directors.
+First, while cash-out mergers were legally possible in Japan, this transaction type requires numerous technical procedures, including special approval at a general shareholders' meeting and court procedures, for such a merger to be effective.
+The Companies Act was amended in 2014 (effective as of 1 May 2015) so that a shareholder holding 90 per cent or more of the target company can force the other shareholders to sell their shares in the target to the acquirer with the approval of the target's board of directors.
 As a result, in many cash-out transactions of publicly held companies where bidders seek to obtain all of the outstanding shares of the target, bidders have stated in their TOB announcement that they would seek to exercise this right if they were able to acquire 90 per cent or more of the target's outstanding shares through the tender offer.

-Second, although bidders are legally allowed to use shares as consideration in Japanese tender offers, in practice, only cash has been so far utilised in almost all cases as the offered consideration because of certain procedural obstacles in the Companies Act (see the following paragraph) and the resultant tax treatment (namely a capital gain tax is imposed on the selling shareholders and carrying-over is not permitted).
-An amendment to the Act on Strengthening Industrial Competitiveness effected in January 2020 is expected to eliminate this procedural process and to enable a Japanese stock company to use its own shares as consideration in a tender offer to acquire more than 50 per cent of a target company (including foreign target companies)'s voting shares more easily.
+Second, although bidders are legally allowed to use shares as consideration in Japanese tender offers, in practice, only cash has been so far utilised in almost all cases as the offered consideration because of certain procedural obstacles in the Companies Act (see the following paragraph) and the resultant tax treatment (namely, a capital gains tax is imposed on the selling shareholders and carrying-over is not permitted).
+An amendment to the Act on Strengthening Industrial Competitiveness (ASIC) is expected to eliminate this procedural process and to enable a Japanese stock company to use its own shares as consideration in a tender offer to acquire more than 50 per cent of a target company's (including foreign target companies') voting shares more easily.

 Third, the Companies Act was amended in 2019 to further promote corporate governance reforms.
-Most of the provisions effected by such amendment will come into force by June 2021 including, among other things, requiring listed companies to: (1) appoint outside directors; (2) determine and publicly disclose their remuneration policies; and (3) electronically provide their business and other reports as well as the agenda of general shareholders' meetings.
+Most of the provisions effected by such amendment came into force in March 2021 including, among other things, requiring listed companies to: (1) appoint outside directors; and (2) determine and publicly disclose their remuneration policies.
 Furthermore, the amended Act has established share delivery.
 Prior to the 2019 amendment, under the Companies Act, if an acquiror desired to use its own shares as consideration for shares of the target company, the acquiror either needed to use a stock exchange (see Section II.iii) or an investment in kind, though a stock exchange requires the purchaser to acquire all shares of the target company, and an investment in kind requires valuation of shares of the target company by a third-party inspector.
 Further, liability to the shareholders of the target company and directors of the purchaser was imposed under the Companies Act prior to the amendment; these persons have to compensate any monetary shortfall between the valuation of the target shares used in the transaction and the actual valuation thereof.
-By using the share delivery method permitted following effectiveness of the 2019 amendment, a purchaser can use its own shares as consideration without the risks discussed earlier, for example, to effect a partial acquisition in order to make the target company (excluding a foreign company, however), a subsidiary, instead of a wholly owned subsidiary.
+By using the share delivery method permitted following effectiveness of the 2019 amendment, a purchaser can use its own shares as consideration without the risks discussed earlier, for example, to effect a partial acquisition to make the target company (excluding a foreign company, however) a subsidiary, instead of a wholly owned subsidiary.

 ii Recent legal and commercial developments involving listed companies affecting M&A transactions